 You can either choose matching frames or hang a string across the wall and add the artworks using some paper clips or quirky wooden pliers.

 Glow in the dark planets and stars will help you create a glowing starry night effect.
 Your kids will love gazing at them as they fall asleep every night.

-If you’re a big fan of minimalism, choose a few key accessories for your child’s bedroom like a sleek table, a neutral cabinet and bed.
+If you’re a big fan of minimalism, choose a few key accessories for your child’s bedroom like a sleek table, Led strip lights in the room, a neutral cabinet and bed.